Dealing With Low Self-esteem

 Practising mindfulness and meditation can help you become more aware of your thoughts and feelings without judgement.
 This increased awareness can help you identify negative thought patterns and develop a more compassionate and balanced view of yourself.

-Remember that seeking help is a sign of strength, and taking the first step towards improving your self-esteem is a courageous and commendable act.
+Remember that seeking help is a sign of strength, and taking the first step towards improving your self-esteem or is a courageous and commendable act.